Car Insurance in Arizona

 The average car insurance rate in Arizona is $1,482 per year — 3% less than the U.S. average.
 Car insurance rates are impacted by more than just your location.
 Auto insurance rates comprise many factors, including a driver's age and driving history.
 The Zebra's experts analyzed average Arizona car insurance rates for these rating factors in an effort to help you find an affordable policy.

 Read on to learn how much auto insurance costs in Arizona based on these variables, or submit your ZIP code above to receive free quotes from top insurers.

-Compare the best rates from 54 car insurance companies in Arizona.
+The best car insurance companies in Arizona

 In Arizona, the state minimum coverage requirement is liability coverage with limits of: